MD–MS program

-An MD–MS program is a dual degree graduate school program awarding both a Doctor of Medicine (MD) and a Master of Science (MS) degree.
+An MD–MS program is a dual degree graduate school program awarding both a Doctor of Medicine (M.D.) degree and a Master of Surgery (M.S.) degree.
 Post-graduate diploma holders and Diplomate of National Board (India) candidates can upgrade to an MD-MS admission 2019-20 degree through opportunities such as post-graduate–up-gradation programs.

 Description

 An MD-MS Program is a tutor-based program in which students are trained by research professionals on modern innovations in the healthcare industry.
 The MD-MS degree is designed for people who intend to pursue clinical practice and want to develop their research skills in a related area of engineering.
 It is well suited for students who desire a better understanding of the types of technology they may employ as practicing physicians.
 The MD-MS degree program provides a funded research experience in engineering that is expected to lead to research publishing.
 The program also provides practice in engineering design and analysis.
 The entire course is developed to be mentor-based, enabling the students to be coached by experts attached to a recommended medical center.
 Most of the courses take place online, via distance learning, leaving professionals free to study without leaving their jobs.